Table of Contents

-To install ClamAV on CentOS / RHEL 7, we need to install the EPEL repository:
+To install ClamAV on CentOS 7, we need to install and enable EPEL repository.

 # yum install epel-release